ianseyer/dg/README.md

 It can be run locally by:

-1. `heroku git:remote --app loopback-directgiving`
+1. `heroku git:remote --app directgiving-api`
-2. `heroku git:clone --app loopback-directgiving`
+2. `heroku git:clone --app directgiving-api`
 3. mirror your env with heroku's (using export and `heroku config`)
 4. npm install
 5. node .